d-shap/credentials-gradle-plugin/README.md

 ```

 ## Prerequisites
-To use plugin, this data should be stored separately in a file system.
+To use plugin, credentials data should be stored separately in a file system.
-Two files are required - a keystore file and a properties file with keystore and key passwords.
+Two files are required - a keystore file and a properties file with a keystore password and a key password.
 For example:
 ```
 \some\dir
     keystore.jks
     credentials.properties
 ```
-The content for the `credentials.properties` file is the following:
+The content of the `credentials.properties` file is the following:
 ```
 KEYSTORE_PASSWORD=pass1
 KEY_PASSWORD=pass2